UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       exten-short-map-extensible-short-map-cauchy-pseudocompletion-Pseudometric-Space
 ```

-### The property of being a complete short map from a pseudometric space in a metric space
+### The property of being a complete short map from a pseudometric space to a metric space

 ```agda
 module _